-- Biographical sketches of all new key personnel to be associated with the project.
+- Biographical sketches of all key personnel associated with the project.

-- Up-to-date other support for all key personnel.
+- Current other support for all key personnel.

 - Institutional Review Board (IRB) approval if human subjects are involved.
 Generally, the grant will not be transferred until this is in place.